top of page

-The project also aims to support companies in the early identification of psychosocial risk factors and in the implementation of innovative solutions with measurable impact on workers’ health, the reduction of occupational accidents, increased productivity, and the strengthening of corporate social responsibility.
+The project also seeks to support the sector in the early identification of psychosocial risk factors, with measurable impacts on workers’ health, the reduction of workplace accidents, increased productivity, and the strengthening of organizational social responsibility.

 In the first phase, a sectoral survey will be conducted using structured research methodologies and digital tools.
 The central instrument will be based on the World Health Organization’s Healthy Workplaces model, with appropriate adaptations, previously validated within the scope of LABPATS.
 This instrument demonstrates psychometric robustness and theoretical relevance, enabling a systematic assessment of healthy work environments and the monitoring of organizational policies.